ptronico/ca-backend/API-DOCS.md

 `GET /api/companies/{id}/`

-To retrieving a company object, do a GET request to it's endpoint.
+To retrieve a company object, do a GET request to it's endpoint.
 Each company has an `id` field which should be passed on request.
 In the following example the `id` is `1`:

 ```console
 $ curl -X GET http://127.0.0.1:8000/api/companies/1/